 Springer left the area of Johnstone Strait with the A4 and A5 pod in October 2002.
 The suspense about Springers wellbeing after a winter without confirmed sightings was ended in June 2003.
 Springer was seen and photographed in Fisher Channel and a month later sighted in Queen Charlotte Strait.
 Springer was seen with Yakat (A11) and Yakat’s daughter Nahwitti (A56) and seemed to be in good health.
 During the summer, more encounters of Springer and the other Northern Resident orcas followed.

 Springer was regularly seen in the following years, mostly with Yakat en Nahwitti.
 Sadly, Yakat died in January 2013, leaving Springer, Nahwitti and Nahwitti’s calf without the leader of their group.
 But fortunately, there was also good news a couple months later, in July 2013.
 Springer was seen with her first calf that was named Spirit (A104).
+Four years later, she got her second calf.
 The rescue of Springer was already a big success, and that success is now even bigger.
 By producing offspring, Springer gives now, and in the future, an important contribution to the survival of her population: the Northern Residents.